ncryptf/ncryptf-rs/README.md

 ## Installing

-You can add ncryptf to your project via cargo:
+You can add ncryptf to your project via cargo to your Cargo.toml
 ```
-cargo add ncryptf
+ncryptf-rs = { git = "github.com/ncryptf/ncryptf-rs" }
 ```

 Ncryptf supports 2 optional features: